myinqi/Celona/README.md

 ## Configuration

 The primary configuration file is `config.json` in the repository root.
-It holds paths and feature flags that modules and setup pages read at runtime.
-Notable keys include:
+It holds paths and feature flags that modules and setup pages read at runtime. to be set by the user:

-- `wallpaperStaticPath` – path to a static wallpaper image
-- `wallpaperAnimatedPath` – path to an animated wallpaper (video)
 - `keybindsPath` – path to keybinds file; supports Hyprland `.conf` or Niri `.kdl`
-- Various toggles for showing/hiding modules
+- `weatherLocation` – your location for the weather module
+- `weatherUnit` – the unit of the weather module (C or F)
+- `DockItems` – custom items for the dock module (if you use a dock) All other settings are handled by the setup UI (Gear-Icon in the left corner of the bar).

-When theme settings are changed via the setup UI (Gear-Icon in the left corner of the bar), the updated values are persisted to `config.json` by `Globals.saveTheme()`.
+When theme settings are changed via the setup UI, the updated values are persisted to `config.json` by `Globals.saveTheme()`.

 ## Theming and Light/Dark Toggle